 The quickest way to get a quote is to prepare a rough drawing with basic dimensions, then set up an appointment to come look at slabs to choose your material.
 From there we will need to discuss backsplash options (4", full height, or tile), the type of edge (pencil if not otherwise specified), and sink style (single bowl, 50/50, 60/40, 40/60).
-We can also do in-home measurements if preferred over bringing/sending a drawing.
+We can also do in-home measurements and consultations if preferred over bringing/sending a drawing.

 Q: How many slabs do I need?